RajneeshSrivastava/Splicing_Efficiency_Calculator/README.md

 ## Splicing Efficiency Score Calculator

-SE calculator extensively use Samtools for calculating the score.
+**SE calculator** extensively use Samtools for calculating the score.
 This script relies on "coordinates" and annotation file EXACTLY matching i.e. belongs to same genomic build and source.

+#### This code can be used for both short and long reads

 There are mainly 4 steps for SE score calculation